English

 </component-name>

-component under the root <view>
+component is inserted inside the root <view>

 <template>